Prag8855/aab/content/guides/german-work-visa.md

 ### Do I need to speak German?

 **No**.
 You don't need to speak German to get a work visa or Blue Card.
-It's harder to find a job if you don't speak German.
+It's harder to [find a job](/guides/find-a-job-in-berlin) if you don't speak German.
+You might need to bring a translator to your *Ausländerbehörde* appointment.
+In Berlin, you can hire [Red Tape Translation](/out/red-tape-translation) or [Booka Local](/out/booka-local).

 **[Do I need to speak German to live in Berlin? ➞](/guides/learn-german#do-i-need-to-speak-german-in-berlin)**